Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: Introduction

 \subsection{Contributions and Paper Organization}

-In this paper, we review and discuss the track coalescence effect of the JPDA filter and the track repulsion effect of MHT methods.
-We then investigate these effects in the context of the BP-based MTT methodology.
+In this paper, we review the track coalescence and track repulsion effects and investigate them in the context of the JPDA filter and MHT methods as well as the BP-based MTT methods.
 Our analysis suggests that BP-based MTT methods do not suffer from the track repulsion effect, while the track coalescence effect is significantly smaller than in JPDA filter methods.
 These findings are confirmed by simulation results for four different MTT scenarios, which demonstrate a significant reduction of track coalescence and an absence of track repulsion in BP-based methods relative to JPDA filter methods and MHT methods, respectively.
+In contrast to permutation-invariant estimation \cite{CroWilBar:C11,CroWilGue:C11,SveSve11}, where track coalesence is avoided by an alternative formulation of the estimation problem, in BP-based MTT, track coalescence is reduced because certain properties of the DA-related BP messages encourage separation of target state estimates.

+The main contributions of the paper are as follows: \begin{itemize} \item We discuss and analyze the track coalescence effect and the track repulsion effect in the context of the JPDA filter and MHT methods, respectively. \item We demonstrate numerically that BP-based MTT does not suffer from the track repulsion effect, while the track coalescence effect is much smaller than in the JPDA filter. \item We provide evidence that the reduced coalescence in BP-based MTT is due to the nature of the DA solution and not due to the choice of track representation. \end{itemize}

 The remainder of this paper is organized as follows.
 The basic notation is described in the next subsection.
-In Section \ref{sec:systemModel}, we present the MTT system model used in this paper as well as a Bayesian statistical formulation and the corresponding factor graph.
-The track repulsion effect in MHT methods and the track coalescence effect in JPDA filter methods are considered in Sections \ref{sec:MHT-Tracking} and \ref{sec:JPDA-Tracking}, respectively.
-In Section \ref{sec:BP-Tracking}, we describe the BP approach to MTT.
+In Section \ref{sec:systemModel}, we present the MTT system model used in this paper as well as a statistical formulation. \rd{Section \ref{sec:JointAssociation} describes the resulting joint posterior distribution and the corresponding factor graph.} The track repulsion effect in MHT methods and the track coalescence effect in JPDA filter methods are considered in Sections \ref{sec:MHT-Tracking} and \ref{sec:JPDA-Tracking}, respectively.
+In Section~\ref{sec:BP-Tracking}, we describe the BP approach to MTT.
 The reduction of the track coalescence effect achieved by particle-based BP methods is analyzed in Section \ref{sec:closerlook}.
 Finally, simulation results are presented in Section \ref{sec:results}.
-We note that this paper advances beyond our earlier conference publication \cite{Kro21BP} in that it contains an improved introduction to MHT and JPDA filter methods; it provides a detailed analysis of the track coalescence effect and an explanation why BP methods are less susceptible to it; and it presents a more extensive simulation analysis.
+We note that this paper advances beyond our earlier conference publication \cite{Kro21BP} in that it contains an improved introduction to MHT and JPDA filter methods; it presents a simple illustration of the track repulsion effect due to MHT-like hard \ac{da}; it provides a detailed analysis of the track coalescence effect and an explanation why BP methods are less susceptible to it; and it presents a more extensive simulation analysis.